samuel-vitorino/lm.rs/README.md

 - [X] Quantization support (int8).

 ## Instructions

+You can download the prepared gemma2-2b int8 quantized model and tokenizer model files in the lmrs format from [huggingface](https://huggingface.co/samuel-vitorino/gemma2-2b-it-q8_0-LMRS).
+If you'd prefer to convert the model published by Google on [huggingface](https://huggingface.co/google/gemma-2-2b-it) yourself, please refer to the following section.
+Otherwise, you can skip ahead to the build section.

+### Model Conversion

 Install additional python dependencies (assuming you already have pytorch installed) used in export.py and tokenizer.py: